An African-American Woman's Solo Travel

-For Safe Solo Women's Travel in Europe
+Safe Women's Travel in Europe

 By Brande Nicole Martin

-Be aware of your surroundings.
+aware of your surroundings.
 Get a good idea of where you want to go and what you want to do before starting your trip.
 In Europe, ask a local to identify the unsafe areas of the city.

 the local tourist bureau if there are areas to be avoid.
 It is wise to register with the U.S. Embassy in your host country so you can be located if necessary.

 customs, such as how men approach women and how to respond to advances, particularly aggressive advances from men.
-To learn about the customs, search for web sites about the country.
+To learn about the customs, search for websites about the country.
 Join a travel list serve and post a message asking about solo women travelers and safety.
 Your guidebook may also offer some information on the topic.

-Editor's note: See our selection of the best women's travel websites for more resources.
+See our selection of the best

 BRANDE NICOLE MARTIN is a frequent traveler to Europe.
 She is currently a teacher and M.A. candidate in English at Northern Illinois Univ.
 She also works as a freelance medical editor.